Sylvance/superclient/README.md

 # Superclient

 One client to rule them all.
-Superclient helps you to query all kinds of endpoints.
-It can interact with REST, SOAP and gRPC endpoints.
+Superclient queries all kinds of endpoints.
+Interacts with REST, SOAP and gRPC endpoints.

 ## Installation